chit786/opentelemetry-nestjs-demo-app/README.md

 # Nest CQRS Rest api example + OpenTelemetry

-This is sample nestjs project to demo opentelemetry.
+This is sample nestjs project to demo opentelemetry based on the example from https://github.com/kyhsa93/nestjs-rest-cqrs-example.git.
 - link: https://nestjs.com

 ## Getting started
 This is REST api made by node.js, nest, redis, mysql with typescript.